๐Ÿ Canada ยท Statistics Canada SFS 2023

 How accurate is this net worth percentile calculator?+

-It's a piecewise-linear interpolation between the published Statistics Canada SFS 2023 breakpoints (25th, 50th, 75th and 90th percentiles) for your age band, so the cited thresholds are exact and the in-between estimates are close.
-The SFS samples roughly 20,000 Canadian households every few years; the 2023 cycle is the most recent as of June 2026.
+It anchors on the published Statistics Canada SFS 2023 median for your age band โ€” which is exact โ€” and interpolates against modelled 25th/75th/90th-percentile bands, because StatCan publishes the median by age but not the full percentile distribution by age.
+So the median line is authoritative and the spread around it is a reasonable estimate, not an official figure.
+The SFS samples roughly 20,000 Canadian households every few years; the 2023 cycle is the most recent as of 2026.
 Figures are nominal CAD and include principal-residence equity.
-Treat the output as a well-grounded benchmark, not a precise ranking of every household.
+Treat the output as a well-grounded benchmark, not a precise ranking.

 Meet Felix, your AI in your corner